-APRIL 1, 2013.
-Well we are wrapping up this phase of our quest to DC.
-As we reflect on all that’s happened since its inception Nov 8, 2012, we are amazed, humbled, grateful, and encouraged by all that we’ve learned.
+March, 2016.
+As we reflect on all that’s happened since then, we continue to be humbled, grateful, and encouraged by all that we learned.

-GRATITUDE -First, and really most important, is the gratitude for all of you – our community – for your thoughts, encouragement, support, money contributed, suggestions, sharing of our many emails, and help in so many ways.
+GRATITUDE -First, and really most important, is the gratitude for all of you who helped make it happen – for your thoughts, encouragement, support, money contributed, suggestions, sharing of our many emails, and help in so many ways.
 You are the heart and soul that drives all things good and great.
 From the deepest place within Delia, Paul and me, we say thank you!

 Finished delivering COLLABORATION SOUP books to all 100 Senators